ProlificsPanther/DockerPanther/README.md

 Step-9: To run prodev enter command> prodev on CLI terminal and to run prorun with sample app by enter the command>prorun mgmt(Name of panther screen).

 Step-:10- To run sample pantherweb application on host browser.
 Click on "Open in browser". it will redirect to windows default browser.
 Add URL /PantherDemo/PantherDemo/login.

+### Panther Character mode

+Step-1: `docker pull prolificspanther/docker-panther-trial`

+Step-2: `docker run --name=panther -v <path of license folder on host  machine>:/Apps/ProlificsContainer/prlstdwb553.07/licenses -p8080:8080 -d prolificspanther/docker-panther-trial`

+Step-3: `docker exec -ti panther bash`

+Step-4: Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`

+Step-5: `Open the Panther Editor using the command > prodev`

+Step-6: `To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen) `

+### Panther Motif

+**Prerequisites:** To run panther in motif mode.
+We have to make sure to install (https://x.cygwin.com/) and start the X Server on your windows machine.
+Also, connect the Linux machine by enabling SSH>X11(Enable X11 forward and enter host machine IP:0.0) using putty.

+Step-1: This step will same as  character mode

+Step-2: `docker run --name=panther -ti --net=host -e DISPLAY -v /tmp/.X11-unix -v <path of license folder on host  machine>://Apps/ProlificsContainer/prlstdwb553.07/licenses -d prolificspanther/docker-panther-trial`

+Step-3: `Enter command>xauth list
+            It will display MIT-MAGIC-COOKIE list as shown in example below.
+Just copy any one of them.
+            Example: ip-your ip/unix:10  MIT-MAGIC-COOKIE-1  83cce042f30c980a97e6799713e9e3f2`

+Step-4: `docker exec -ti panther bash`

+Step-5: Set the license file using command `export LM_LICENSE_FILE=/Apps/ProlificsContainer/prlstdwb553.07/licenses/license.dat`

+Step-6: `Enter command> xauth add < paste MIT- MAGIC-COOKIE  that we copied before> We can verify using xauth list.
+It will show the same cookie that we just added.`

+Step-7: `Open the Panther Editor in motif using the command>prodev_motif`

+Step 8: `To Run a sample Panther client application in motif use command > prorun_motif mgmt (Name of Panther screen)`

 # To access the image from OpenShift